OnSive/EducationBuff/README.md

 5. Enjoy!

 ## Credits
-Andreas Pardeike - Harmony Patch Library.
+Andreas Pardeike - Harmony Patch Library (https://github.com/pardeike/Harmony).
 Without it this would likely not have been possible.